usefmahmud/social-media-database/README.md

   * Top voice uses in some topics.
   * Trended posts and topics.
   * Highly liked and disliked posts (with the reasons).
+  * Recommended user to follow.
+  * The least active users.
+  * Predicted and actual attendee users to events.
   *

 ## **ER Diagram**